 Gone are the days of going to a doctor's office and waiting for your prescription in the pharmacy, thinking everyone around you knows what you're there to pick up.

 Related Article for Hair Loss Treatment options: Hims vs Roman vs Keeps

 There are countless over-the-counter supplements and products that claim to slow, stop, and reverse hair loss.
 While some may be of no actual use in treating male pattern baldness, there are some that can be beneficial.
 While perhaps not as effective as the FDA-approved treatments, they can form the basis of a program aimed at minimizing the effects of hair loss.

 Like finasteride, saw palmetto has been shown to reduce levels of DHT in the body.
 However, it is far less effective at doing this compared to the FDA-approved treatment.

 Clinical studies have shown that while biotin can be linked to improved hair growth, it does not directly slow or stop hair loss.

-While there are an almost infinite number of shampoos that claim to be miracle cures for baldness, many of them can be viewed as snake oil.
-However, those containing biotin, ketoconazole and saw palmetto, can be good for your hair.
+While there is an almost infinite number of shampoos that claim to be miracle cures for baldness, many of them can be viewed as snake oil.
+However, those containing biotin, ketoconazole, and saw palmetto, can be good for your hair.

 If none of the treatments are effective or possible, the patient may choose to disguise/hide their hair loss.
 There are several ways in which this can be done.